What to do with this activity?

 Tissue paper, light coloured paper, wrapping paper, old glossy magazines or even junk mail can be used.
-Avoid newspapers because newsprint might come off on their hands.
+Don't use newspapers because newsprint comes off on hands.
 Explain to your child that this is paper set aside for tearing, and to treat books and other paper items with care.

-Help them stick down the torn paper to make simple pictures - watch this Youtube clip of toddlers having fun with an owl picture.
-Create interesting abstracts with coloured paper or torn magazine images.
+Help them stick down the torn paper to make simple pictures - watch this Youtube clip of toddlers making an owl picture.
+Create interesting pictures with coloured paper or torn magazine images.

 Learning to move, reach and grasp helps children develop the muscles and skills to scribble and learn to write when they get older.
 Body awareness and learning to do big movements (like crawling and walking) and small movements like the pincer movement (where you lift up things with your index finger and thumb) are important parts of your child's development.
 It is part of awakening and developing your brain.
 For your young child, reaching for objects helps build their coordination and will help them hold crayons later on.